YeferYV/RetroNvim/README.md

 `python`, `bash`, `javascript`, `json`, `html`, `css`, `c`, `lua`.
 Install treesitter-grammar for your programming language with `:TSInstall <your programming language>`.

-example: in normal mode type `:` to open vim-command-line then type `TSInstall cpp` (cpp treesitter-grammar requires a cpp compiler)
+Example: in normal mode type `:` to open vim-command-line then type `TSInstall cpp` (cpp treesitter-grammar requires a cpp compiler)

-recommended: for new retronvim releases update neovim extensions with `:Lazy update` then update all the treesitter-grammars with `:TSUpdate` then relaunch vscode
+Recommended: for new retronvim releases update neovim extensions with `:Lazy update` then update all the treesitter-grammars with `:TSUpdate` then relaunch vscode
 (just in case you find warnings or text-object not working as previous release)

-tip: to make a clean neovim-extensions/tressitter-grammar installation remove the folder `rm -rf ~/AppData/Local/nvim-data` (on linux and mac), `rm -r -force ~/.local/share/nvim` (on Windows 10/11) and relaunch vscode
+Tip: to make a clean neovim-extensions/tressitter-grammar installation remove the folder `rm -rf ~/AppData/Local/nvim-data` (on linux and mac), `rm -r -force ~/.local/share/nvim` (on Windows 10/11) and relaunch vscode

 </details>